Skip to content

 Time-weighted allocation: handling brutal volatility

-Bitcoin’s price can fall 50% or more in weeks — that’s not a glitch, it’s its recent character.
+Bitcoin’s price can fall 50% or more in weeks — that’s not a glitch, it’s its record.
+In March 2020 it lost roughly half its value in two days during the COVID liquidity panic, and in May 2021 it fell about 53% from its April high (drawdown-from-all-time-high data).
 Moving your whole savings in at once is how people end up panic-selling at the bottom.

 A steadier approach is to allocate gradually — dollar-cost averaging a fixed sum on a schedule rather than timing the market.
 If you save $2,000 a month, you might route a modest, fixed slice to Bitcoin and keep the rest as accessible operational cash and emergency reserve.
 When the price drops, your next purchase buys more; when it rises, you still hold what you bought.
 The discipline isn’t predicting the price — it’s surviving the volatility without being forced to sell.

-A note on the numbers you’ll see quoted elsewhere: Bitcoin has, over some past multi-year windows, delivered very high annualised returns — but it has also suffered repeated drawdowns of 70–80%, and historical performance is not a forecast.
-Treat any specific return figure as backward-looking, not a promise of what’s next.
+A note on the numbers you’ll see quoted elsewhere: Bitcoin has, over some past multi-year windows, delivered very high annualised returns — but it has also suffered repeated bear markets deeper than the “70–80%” figure usually quoted.
+The four major peak-to-trough drawdowns on record are roughly 93% (2011), 86% (2015), 84% (2018) and 77% (2022) (drawdown-from-all-time-high data).
+Historical performance is not a forecast.
+Treat any specific return figure as backward-looking, not a promise of what’s next — and note that the shrinking size of each successive drawdown is an observed pattern, not a rule the protocol enforces.

 Why governments can’t simply ban a distributed network

-The reason a clean ban is hard: Bitcoin runs on tens of thousands of independent nodes across many countries.
+The reason a clean ban is hard: Bitcoin runs on tens of thousands of independent nodes across many countries — public crawlers such as Bitnodes see roughly 15,000–25,000 reachable nodes at any time, with the true total (counting nodes behind firewalls and NAT) estimated higher and not precisely countable.
 There’s no central server to seize, no single company to shut, no head office to raid.
 A government can restrict its own citizens from holding it — enforcement is its own challenge — but it can’t switch off a network that exists everywhere there’s electricity and a connection.
 In practice, your realistic risk isn’t a government off-switch; it’s your own mistakes — losing a seed phrase, or leaving coins on an exchange that fails.
 Both are solvable with discipline.

 Running your own node: verifying instead of trusting